MichaelKintscher/obsidian-scholar-helper/README.md

 ## Installation

+This extension can be downloaded and installed from [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/obsidian-scholar-helper/).

+>**Note:** The following installation steps are not necessary if you just want to use the published version of the addon.

-This extension has been submitted to [addons.mozilla.org](https://addons.mozilla.org/) for approval to be listed.
-Until then, you can install the extension yourself using the following steps.
+If you want to modify and test the code yourself, you can install your version of the extension as a temporary addon using the following steps.
+You can find more details in [Firefox's documentation](https://firefox-source-docs.mozilla.org/devtools-user/about_colon_debugging/index.html).

 ### 1. Fork this github repository, or download the files.